-At UMFK, there are several ways to earn additional credit.
-A student may earn credits through the Rural University programs such as Early College - Maine Aspirations, Dual Enrollment and Pleasant Street Academy (PSA).
-Additionally, a student may earn credit through the following course work: Cooperative Education, Prior Experiential Learning, Directed Study, and Independent Study.
+At UMFK, there are several alternative ways to earn credits or degrees.
+A student may earn credits or a degree through the collaborative courses and programs offered by the University of Maine at Presque Isle; a student may earn credits through Rural University programs such as Early College - Maine Aspirations, Dual Enrollment and Pleasant Street Academy (PSA) and a student may earn credits through the following modalities: Cooperative Education, Prior Experiential Learning, Directed Study, and Independent Study.

 Rural U is the University of Maine at Fort Kent’s early college and dual enrollment program.
 Throughout the evolution of early college initiatives in Maine, the UMFK has become a leader in providing quality early college and dual enrollment experiences.
 What started in the campus’ back yard has expanded to more than three quarters of the high schools in the state.

 By providing a variety of early college options to students and their schools, Rural U ventures to bring that sense of pride and academic spotlight to other small communities around Maine through streamlining operations, ensuring academic quality and integrity, and providing appropriate student supports for success in their early college endeavors.
 Incorporating live courses in schools, video technology, and on-line/asynchronous classes, Rural U strives to:

 There are four programs under Rural U: Early College Maine Aspirations, Pleasant Street Academy, Dual Enrollment, and AP4ALL.